passerbya/libass/README.md

 Get it
 ======
-See [GitHub releases](https://github.com/libass/libass/releases) for the latest release 0.15.2 (released 2021-09-12).
-This is a bug fix release.
+See [GitHub releases](https://github.com/libass/libass/releases) for the latest release 0.17.1 (released 2023-02-26).
 See the [changelog](https://github.com/libass/libass/blob/master/Changelog) for a detailed list of changes.

 Source code is available from our [GitHub repository](https://github.com/libass/libass).

 Contact
 =======
 Please use the [issue tracker](https://github.com/libass/libass/issues?state=open) to report bugs or feature requests.

 We have an IRC channel, too.
-Talk to us on [irc.libera.chat/#libass](irc://irc.libera.chat/libass).
+Talk to us on [irc.libera.chat/#libass](https://web.libera.chat/#libass).
+Note that we cannot be online all the time and we cannot answer IRC questions if you leave the channel.
+Even if you do not get an immediate response, keep your IRC client open, and we will eventually get back to you.

 Related Links
 =============